 The summit aims to “provide a space for all to dialogue on social issues while embracing one’s differences through interactive presentations, panel discussion, and experiential opportunities.”

-Keynote speaker Tamika Catchings shared her personal challenges with a disability.
+Keynote speaker Tamika Catchings shared her personal challenges with a disability and how speaking with local social security disability law services helped change their life.
 Catchings, who spent 15 years playing with the Women’s National Basketball Association (WNBA), recalled being bullied as a 7-year-old for her hearing disability.
 Her parents supported her childhood dream of being a professional basketball player, a dream which provided a sense of hope.

 “If anyone can do it, you can,” Catchings recalled hearing from her parents.

 She explained that everyone has their own “box,” whether it be a disability, ethnicity or mental disorder.
 It is up to an individual to step out of that box to achieve their goals.

 Catchings was forced to step out of her box after removing the hearing aids that she wore as a child.
 She went from her freshman to sophomore year of college without hearing aids.
 Though she ultimately started using them again years later, the challenge helped to push her in new ways.

 As an eighth-grader, Catchings saw a woman play basketball on television and became hooked on the sport.
 Mornings before school were spent working out while weekends and summers were spent on the basketball court.
 She later signed on to the University of Tennessee women’s basketball team.

 “So many people around me told me what I couldn’t do,” Catchings said.
 “I share my story because I’m proud of who I am.”

 Catchings explained that at the end of the day, she is grateful for her opportunities.
 She believes a hearing disability did not limit her but instead created another challenge, but that didn’t stop her from contacting a social security disability lawyer to get the benefits she deserves.